 Stiff, minute hair-like structures.

 When males and females differ in shape and/or size.

-The hard outer covering of a wide variety of invertebrates.
-Shells are commonly mineralised, often consisting of calcium carbonate (CaCO3).
+The hard outer covering of a wide variety of invertebrates and notably molluscs.
+Mollusc shells are mineralised with calcium carbonate (CaCO3).

-A hole in the ground (commonly in limestone).
+A (typically large) hole in the ground (commonly in limestone).

 Spatula or spoon-like.

 A sac containing sperm in the female system.